Anthony-Gambale/Pygame-3D/README.md

 A screen plane is defined by local basis vectors and a normal vector, as shown in Figure 3.
 These vectors are all orthonormal to each other.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.1_plane_definition.png)
 *Figure 3: Robust definition of a screen.
-Plane with centrepoint s, local basis vectors and normal vector.*
+Plane with orthonormal basis.*

 Figure 4 has a camera point and a screen plane together.
 The camera point is offset from s by a factor of the normal vector.